 Stone from the disused on-site quarry will be used to create a striking plinth to elevate the pavilions for the best possible views.

-As a celebrated foodie, our client is very focused on the kitchen and food preparation spaces.
-As such, we’ve designed a generous kitchen island bench that takes a central position within the main living pavilion and flows seamlessly from the indoors out to the veranda.
+As a celebrated foodie, our client is very focused on the kitchen, and where the produce comes from.
+As such, the home is the heart of the farm and the kitchen the heart of the home!
+We’ve designed a generous kitchen island bench that takes a central position within the main living pavilion and flows seamlessly from the indoors out to the veranda.

 AWAITING COUNCIL APPROVAL